 If you are considering a facelift or other facial rejuvenation procedure, contact our office today.
 We can help you decide the best course of action in order to achieve optimal results.
 For further information about facelift surgery, please view our facelift FAQs (frequently asked questions).

 The midface lift is a facial rejuvenation procedure specifically designed to improve the appearance of the midsection of the face, roughly the area extending from below the eyelids down to the creases around the upper lip where prominent signs of aging can occur.
 The midface lift is potentially ideal for those who wish to achieve more subtle rejuvenation of the face and do not require the results that are possible with a full facelift.

 A midface lift is often combined with blepharoplasty on the lower eyelids to produce an even more natural, revitalized appearance.

 Postoperative discomfort following facelift surgery is usually mild and well-tolerated.
-Some degree of bruising and/or swelling is common, though these side effects should resolve over time.
-The majority of individuals look and feel well enough to go out in public or return to work between one to two weeks, but patients should avoid all strenuous activity for a total of around three to four weeks postoperatively.
+Some degree of bruising and/or swelling is common, though these side effects will resolve with time.
+The majority of individuals look and feel well enough to go out in public or return to work between one and a half to two weeks but must avoid all strenuous activity for a total of around three to four weeks postoperatively.
 This includes refraining from heavy lifting, vigorous exercise and sports because engaging in these types of activities too soon may inhibit proper healing, precipitate bleeding and compromise one’s outcome.